joshisa/drupalstart/README.md

 An opinionated one-click self-assembling deployment of the Drupal platform for content management software onto a CloudFoundry platform.

 #### Why?
 Open source projects are awesome.
 PaaS CloudFoundry enabling of self-hosted open source application platforms is messy.
 Making a mashup between cool opensource and cloud-enabling tweaks that makes deployment feel sweet and simple is "hard to do".
 Legal review burdens aside, the level of ongoing maintenance effort is directly proportional to the number of tweaks in the mashup.
 So, keeping a repository concise and abbreviated in content is smart.
-My objective with this repo experiment is to facilitate consistent, rapid Piwik deploys on IBM Bluemix with minimal deployment friction using the fewest files possible.
+My objective with this repo experiment is to facilitate consistent, rapid Drupal deploys on IBM Bluemix with minimal deployment friction using the fewest files possible.

 #### Getting Started  (Pre-requisite: [CF CLI](https://github.com/cloudfoundry/cli/releases "CF CLI"))
 - Pre-Create a PostgreSQL deployment within Compose.io